 - Keep prescription medications in their original packaging so it is clear for whom the medications were prescribed and the directions for appropriate use.

-- Place unused opioids in a disposal unit in a pharmacy or police station.
+- Place unused opioids in a disposal unit in a hospital, pharmacy, or police station.
 To find a disposal site near you, visit the U.S. Drug Enforcement Administration's Controlled Substance Public Disposal Locations.

-- Remember: Only one doctor should prescribe opioids.
+- Remember: Only one doctor should prescribe opioids for a patient at any given time.
+Visiting multiple doctors to get multiple prescriptions for controlled substances like opioids is known as "doctor shopping."
 As medical record systems and state databases are implemented and improved, fewer patients will be able to secure pain prescriptions from multiple providers.
+And many states have already enacted laws along those lines.

 While minimizing patient discomfort remains an important goal of orthopaedic care, great caution should be used in prescribing and taking opioids.
 Orthopaedic surgeons, and all physicians and health care professionals, are working together to change the culture of pain management, with the ultimate goal of significantly reducing opioid use and misuse.